barclayd/Shop-RESTful-API/README.md

-# RESTful-API
+# Shop API
-RESTful API build using Node.js
+RESTful API for a shop build using Node.js